-The fifteen species of bats living in Oregon and SW Washington should not be included on a list of “creepy stuff”.
+The fifteen species of bats living in America should not be included on a list of “creepy stuff”.
 They are not the fanged and rabid creatures that horror movies depict.
 Rather, bats are shy, beneficial and harmless…. and persecuted and endangered!

-The bats that might visit your yard, like the Little and Big Brown Bat and Mouse-eared Bat, were unwelcome guests in the Portland metro area just a generation ago.
+The bats that might visit your yard, like the Little and Big Brown Bat and Mouse-eared Bat, were unwelcome guests in the country just a generation ago.
 Perhaps their nocturnal habids led to the common superstitions about bats.
 Add to that a bat’s unusual appearance, and it’s a little easier to understand the long-standing cultural bias against bats that is prevalent in the U.S.

 Education has begun to replace the superstition and ignorance surrounding bats.
 People are learning that bats are quite remarkable creatures.
 Bats are mammals, and thus are furred, warm-blooded, and nurse their live-born young.
 Biologists classify bats in their own order, Chiroptera, or “winged hand”.
 It’s a good description since the struts of a bat’s wings are its long, spidery finger bones.
 They are the only mammals that actually fly, rather than glide.